shariffh/sample_app/README.md

 the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Shariff Hussein](shahuma2010@gmail.com).

-My Heroku Link to sample_app
+  My Heroku link to sample_app is ( https://stark-retreat-8278.herokuapp.com)